nhaehnle/vctools/git-forge-tui/README.md

 ## Overview

+`git-inbox` is a work-in-progress TUI client for GitHub notifications.
+It aims to be a fast way to browse notifications and the corresponding reviews and issues.

 `git-review` is designed to make pull request reviews more efficient by showing only the meaningful changes between your last review and the current state of a pull request.
-It integrates with GitHub's API to fetch pull request information and uses the powerful "diff modulo base" algorithm to filter out noise from rebases and merges.
+It integrates with GitHub's API to fetch pull request information and uses the "diff modulo base" algorithm to filter out noise from rebases and merges.

 ## Key Features